wormhole-foundation/xdapp-book/src/technical/env/environments.md

 ### What are my dependencies?

 - If your smart contracts have no dependencies, it may be possible for you to develop in a vacuum.
-However, if you're working on a fledgling blockchain and trying to integrate with other applications which are also in development, you may have no choice but to work in testnet alongside other development teams.

-- Just because you have dependencies doesn't mean you automatically have to develop in testnet or mainnet.
-Often times it's relatively trivial to redeploy your dependencies in Tilt, or to use something like [Foundry](https://github.com/foundry-rs/foundry) to create a development version of an existing testnet or mainnet.
+- If your smart contracts does have dependencies, there are several options that range from deploying your dependencies in Tilt or use something like [Foundry](https://github.com/foundry-rs/foundry) to simulate an existing testnet or mainnet in your local devnet to working to working directly in testnet alongside other teams.

 ### How am I going to collaborate?